V. S. Achuthanandan: Early life

-Born on 20 October 1923 to Sankaran and Accamma in Punnapra, Alappuzha, Travancore (part of present-day Kerala state, India), he lost his mother when he was four years old and subsequently lost his father at the age of 11.
+Born on 20 October 1923 in a poor Ezhava family to Sankaran and Accamma in Punnapra, Alappuzha, Travancore (part of present-day Kerala state, India), Achuthanandan lost his mother when he was four years old and subsequently lost his father at the age of 11.
 This forced him to quit his studies after finishing 7th standard in school.
 He started working by helping his elder brother in a village tailoring shop.
 Later he took up the job of meshing coir to make ropes at a coir factory.
-Witnessing the exploitation of labourers and harsh conditions in the coir industry, Achuthanandan began organizing coir workers in the 1940s, which marked the beginning of his engagement with the Communist movement.
+Witnessing the exploitation of labourers and harsh conditions in the coir industry, Achuthanandan began organising coir workers in the 1940s, which marked the beginning of his engagement with the Communist movement.

 He began organising coir factory workers under the leadership of Communist leader P. Krishna Pillai.
 He later played an active role in the Punnapra-Vayalar uprising against the Travancore princely state, during which he was arrested and tortured.
-His injuries included bayonet wounds on the soles of his feet,he was beaten till unconscious.
-The police thought that he had died so they took his body to Valiyachudukattu for cremation but the person who was cremating bodies noticed that he was alive, he was then taken to hospital and survived .He spent over five years in jail and more than four years underground.
+His injuries included bayonet wounds on the soles of his feet, and he was beaten till unconscious.
+The police thought that he had died, so they took his body to Valiyachudukattu for cremation, but the person who was cremating bodies noticed that he was alive.
+He was then taken to hospital and survived .He spent over five years in jail and more than four years underground.

 Achuthanandan was in the forefront of the land struggles in Kerala starting with the Alappuzha declaration in 1970 demanding implementation of the Land Reforms Act passed by the EMS Government in 1967.
 Later his activities as the leader of the Opposition in the Kerala Assembly had evoked good public response.